benji2264/personal_website/content/authors/admin/_index.md

     url: https://www.cnrs.fr/en

 # Short bio (displayed in user profile at end of posts)
-bio: Passionate from everything ML, especially Computer Vision, Robotics and Machine Perception
+bio: Passionate about everything ML, especially Computer Vision, Computer graphics and Robotics

 # Interests to show in About widget
 interests: